March 22-25, 2023

 I am thrilled to welcome Daina Ashbee back to Vancouver, and that by partnering with Vancouver International Dance Festival we can once again bring cutting edge work by internationally-acclaimed dance artists.
 Daina has in a relatively short period of time captured the attention of the world with her unique and brave voice, conquering international stages like a storm.
 I trust that her distinct poetics, visceral and atmospheric at the same time and resonating with a sense of ritual, and also a celebration of resilience and fortitude, will touch each of you in different ways and prompt new conversations about what contemporary dance is and how it reflects the world.
 The work may even provoke some unease but that too is part of life and leads to decisions to impact change, be it to reconsider how we collectively violate mother earth and how we react to what is happening around us globally.
 Daina is at times described as an extreme choreographer – pushing boundaries, expanding the force of the body and its impact on stage and on audiences.
 She is never shy to stand up for her beliefs.
 In immersing yourself into the show trust your inner feelings, be open to challenge, allow yourself to accept the “awkward” as that also takes us to discover beauty in the most unexpected places.
 For this is what contemporary dance and art is: leading us to walk away with a new, different, experience; helping us to discover our inner selves; and finding that the seeking, the questioning which is often the most fruitful of our experiences.

 Dance is an ephemeral art form that has a profound and lasting impact.
 We produce the VIDF as a labour of love for the art of contemporary dance.
-We started this festival 22 years ago without any funding support, but now receive grants from the City of Vancouver, Province of BC, British Columbia Arts Council, Department of Canadian Heritage, and the Canada Council for the Arts.
+We started this festival 23 years ago without any funding support, but now receive grants from the City of Vancouver, Province of BC, British Columbia Arts Council, Department of Canadian Heritage, and the Canada Council for the Arts.
 We are also thankful for the generous support from individual donors who enable us to produce this festival.
-Please join these individual angels in supporting the VIDF by buying a ticket to a show and bringing a friend or additionally donating when attending our free in-person and livestreamed shows.
-We hope to see your beautiful faces and feel your warm hearts at the 2022 VIDF.
+Please join these individual angels in supporting the VIDF by buying a ticket to a show and bringing a friend or additionally donating when attending our free in-person and livestreamed shows: visit our website, vidf.ca, to find out more.
+We hope to see your beautiful faces and feel your warm hearts at the 2023 VIDF.

 Yours in dance,